 Thursday, April 4.
 Community Event.
 Literaturlenz book tour from the Goethe-Institut Chicago with German-language authors.
 6:00pm, Upson Room, Walter Library.
-Presented by the Center for German and European Studies, cosponsored by the Center for Austrian Studies and the Department of German, Nordic, Slavic, and Dutch.
+Presented by the Center for German and European Studies, cosponsored by the Center for Austrian Studies and the Department of German, Nordic, Slavic, & Dutch.

 Monday, November 20.
 Community event.
 "Victor Gruen: Visionary Urban Designer" film screening and panel discussion with architect and former CAS visiting scholar Judith Eiblmayr, Minnesota Design Center director Thomas Fisher, and author Anette Baldauf.
 5:15pm, Rapson Hall.
 Presented by the Minnesota Design Center, cosponsored by the Center for Austrian Studies and the University of Minnesota Press.

 Thursday, November 30.
 Community event.
 40th Anniversary reception with music, special guests, and friends of CAS.
 5:30pm, Andersen Library Atrium.

 Sunday, February 18.
 Community Event.
 Shostakovich’s Symphony No. 13, “Babi Yar” & Linda Tutas Haugen's "Anne Frank: A Living Voice" doctoral recital conducted by Ahmed Anzaldúa and Kira Winter, School of Music, University of Minnesota.
 4:00pm, Ted Mann Concert Hall.
 Presented by the School of Music, cosponsored by the Center for Austrian Studies and the Center for Holocaust and Genocide Studies.